Marchopkins96/sports-quiz/README.md

 - Users who are looking to put their sports knowledge to the test.

 #### User Expectations
-- Site easy to naviagte around.
+- Site easy to navigate around.
 - Feedback as a user progresses through the quiz.
 - Visually appealing design.